PrintersForAnts/ColonyClacker/readme.md

 Inspired by the popular [Clicky-Clack Fridge Door](https://github.com/tanaes/whopping_Voron_mods/tree/main/clickyclacky_door) mod by tanaes, **Colony Clacker** is specially designed for Printers for Ants (PFA), and other 1515 based printers.

-Completely remodeled from scratch (not just scaled), it boasts enhanced stealth aesthetics, improved tolerances, and optimized STLs for easy printing using standard Voron settings.
+Completely remodeled from scratch (not just scaled), it boasts enhanced stealthy aesthetics, improved tolerances, and optimized STLs for top quality printing using standard Voron settings.

 [Watch the satisfying Clack in action!](https://youtube.com/shorts/yi75DsFQ0eI?si=P8Z4A60wTr4WiRiI)